 What Food Should be Prepared for Backpackers

-Along with the shelter and clothes, foods preparation is pretty important for preparing a perfect backpacking trip.
+Along with the shelter and clothes, food preparation is pretty important for preparing a perfect backpacking trip.
 It’s smart to prepare proper foods and meals.
-And what kind of food should be prepared for smart trip?
+And what kind of food should be prepared for a smart trip?
 What food matters a healthy trip?
 Today, I am going to share with you 2 main rules on packing backpacking foods.

 Rule 1: Make Sure You Getting Enough Calories

 A serious backpacking trip requires you to have enough energy to accomplish it.
-Not Only because you should carry a lot of stuff like a backpacking stove, cooking essentials, a shelter, first aid kits and other backpacking essentials.
+Not Only because you should carry a lot of stuff like a backpacking stove, cooking essentials, a shelter, first aid kits, and other backpacking essentials.
 In addition, depending on different terrain, you could burn through thousands of calories per day.
 Thus, the following types of food and meals are quite suitable.

 Crackers and Nuts

 Ensure your every meal includes a carbohydrate or nut base.
-Crackers and nuts are easy-to-carry, take no prep, and make sure you getting enough energy for the trip ahead.
+Crackers and nuts are easy-to-carry, take no prep, and make sure you get enough energy for the trip ahead.
 And these food are also great for breakfast and lunch break on the trail.
 Oatmeal and cream of wheat are also great options.